-Beginning Monday, August 23, all campus points of entry and exit will be in place for use by students, employees, and visitors.
-Individuals entering campus buildings will be advised of the health and safety precautions and self-screening through posters at each entrance.
+All campus points of entry and exit will continue to be in use for students, employees, and visitors.
+Individuals entering campus buildings will be advised of the health and safety precautions and self-screening through signage at each entrance.
 Please remember, if you are not feeling well, please do not come to campus.

 Hand sanitizing stations will be located at all points of entry/exit.

 Face coverings will be provided at campus points of entry to all individuals needing one.

 What are the current mask-wearing requirements for students, employees and visitors?

 Masks must be worn in all areas of campus including instructional spaces regardless of a person’s vaccination status, however individuals may do so at their discretion.
 Unvaccinated individual are strongly encouraged to wear a mask or face covering.

 What are the current COVID testing requirements for students?

 Students who have questions may contact the Office of Student Affairs at 518-381-1365 or via email at StudentAffairs@sunysccc.edu.

-This will be enforced by the Interim Dean of Student Affairs.
+This will be enforced by the Dean of Student Affairs.
 Students who do not comply with pool-testing or mask-wearing will be subject to the provisions of the College’s Code of Conduct.

 What is pool testing?

 Pool testing allows SUNY Schenectady to test our students and staff with a more rapid timeline.
-We pool up to 12 samples, from 12 different people.
-That sample is tested.
-If the Pool comes back negative, then the assumption is everyone in the pool is negative for COVID-19.
+Up to twelve samples are pooled at one time and that sample is tested.
+If the pool comes back negative, then the assumption is everyone in the pool is negative for COVID-19.
 If a pool sample comes back positive, then at least one person in the pool is positive.
 The 12 individual tests will then each be tested to determine who is positive in the pool.